f-julie/bd-maps-parts-discovery/README.md

 1. Why do we use a `Double` as the `Map`’s value in our return from  `getTfIdfScores()`?
 Why not an `Integer`?

-1. Individually, implement the `getTfIdfScores()` method in the `DevicePartDiscovery` class in the `com.amazon.ata.maps.classroom.partsdiscovery` package.
-The tests in `DevicePartDiscoveryCalculateTfIdfTest` will ensure you have implemented it correctly.
-You can run these from IntelliJ or run the `maps-classroom-partD` workflow to execute these tests.
+1. Individually, implement the `getTfIdfScores()` method in the `DevicePartDiscovery` class in the `com.amazon.ata.maps.partsdiscovery` package.
+The tests in `DevicePartDiscoveryCalculateTfIdfScoresTest` will ensure you have implemented it correctly.
+You can run these from IntelliJ or run the `./gradlew -q clean :test --tests DevicePartDiscoveryCalculateTfIdfScoresTest` gradle command to execute these tests.
 When your tests are passing, include your alias here.
 If you get stuck, use your group!
 If your question still can’t be answered, request that an instructor visits your group.